 Their efforts may not always be appre-ciated in football stadiums but referees jobs.
 Those tackling the taxman were the largest cohort of officials in the English game, who officiate in the FA Cup, the Championship and Lengues One and Two, as well as being fourth officials in the Premier League.
 They earn an average of E10,000 a year from their part-time referencing.
 Full-time Premier League references, who are employed by PGMOL on permanent contracts, were not involved in the hearing.
-As part of their findings the upper tribunal judges reiterated vehat they said was an 'important' conclusion from the earlier first-tier tribunal: that the referees who had appeared as minimum witnesses were "committed, driven co-individuals who are passionate about too football, refereeing and about their im performance as references, and who have an continual desire to improve".
-The judges said, "They are not professional in their approach and place obligations on themselves: two referees referred to refereeing as an addiction.
-They are ambilious perfec-tomists.
-"Refereeing is, however, a hobby and must take second place to primary work must take second place to primary work commitments."
+As part of their findings the upper tribunal judges reiterated vehat they said was an 'important' conclusion from the earlier first-tier tribunal: that the referees who had appeared as minimum witnesses were "committed, driven co-individuals who are passionate about football, refereeing and about their im performance as references, and who have a continual desire to improve".
+They are not prefereen ing for the morey.
+They are not place obligations on themselves: two referrees referred to refereeing as an addiction.
+They are ambilitous perfect omists.
+"Refereeing is, however, a hobby and care must take second place to primary work must take second place to primary work commitments."
 Tax experts said that the case was an important built for R shish isonak, the chancellor, as he tries to reclassify as many freelmene workers as possible as being employed for the purposes of paying more tax.
 Had match officials been reclassified their NI contributions would have risen from 9 per cent of earnings to 12 per cent, and PGMOL would also have had to pay more tax.
 HMRC said that it would take the case to the Court of Appeal.